Old Rhinebeck Aerodrome Banner

 Old Rhinebeck Aerodrome

 You can visit the Old Rhinebeck Aerodrome in Rhinebeck, NY not far from exit 19 on the New York State Throughway.
-Check the museum's website for show dates & times.

 The museum grounds consist of:

-• Indoor museum on the upper grounds above the parking area.
-Aircraft, autos, motorcycles and aircraft engines
+• Indoor museum on the upper grounds above the parking area - aircraft, autos, motorcycles and aircraft engines

 • Hangar museum in upper grounds - mostly aircraft with existing lighting - bring a tripod if you want to take photos